lucacaccav/Networking_2_project/README.md

 *** Results: ['756 Kbits/sec', '973 Kbits/sec']
 ```

-Then, add the other slice: slice_two_topology_B.txt.
+4. Then, add the other slice: slice_two_topology_B.txt.
 When it asks, enter the id representing the slicer two from the keyboard, for example 234.
 Slice two topology B is the following:

 ![alt text](slice_two_topology_B.png "slice_two_topology_B")

 ```bash
 $ sudo python3 cli_application.py add -s .\slice_two_topology_B.txt
 ```
-If you want to visualize the actual configuration of the network use the commando show.
+If you want to visualize the actual configuration of the network use the command show.
 ```bash
 $ sudo python3 cli_application.py show
 ```
-It should show:
+It should show the following.
+As we expected, we can see that the "slice one topology B" is active (slice_state is true), whereas "slice two topology B" is not active (slice_state is False).

 ```
 Network_topology: network_topology_B.txt